inivekin/abosa/abosa.typ

 first set o horns already grown.
-How bitterly o me you'd think, unwillingly cocooned you slept, in years' pity I would sink, while you festooned in cables kept.
+How bitterly o me you'd think, unwillingly cocooned you slept, in years o pity I would sink, while you festooned in cables kept.
 Your sequencing was cloned an cut frae that what last the tedium,